SaraVieira/ui-libraries/README.md

+# Component libraries

+A list of reccomended and up to date component libraries for your next project

 | Name        | Link                        | Framework agnostic | Mantained | Dark Mode | Fully Free | Unstyled |
 | ----------- | --------------------------- | ------------------ | --------- | --------- | ---------- | -------- |
 | Flowbite    | https://flowbite.com/       | ✅                 | ✅        | ✅        | ❌         | ❌       |